anmifrani/anmifrani.github.io/_pages/teaching.md

 * <b>Logic & Set Theory</b>: During the second half of 2022/2023, I gave Bachelor-level tutorials on formal logic and set theory to mathematics, physics and computer science majors.
 The material for these sessions was based on lectures prepared by Professor [Dominikus Noll](https://www.math.univ-toulouse.fr/~noll/).

-* <b>Calculus I</b>: I was appointed a teaching assistant for an introductory course on calculus during the first half of 2022/2023.
+* <b>Calculus I</b>: I was appointed a teaching assistant for an introductory calculus course during the first half of 2022/2023.
 My students comprised mathematics and computer science majors.